Samsung/tizen-docs/docs/application/native/guides/ui/efl/mobile/component-entry.md

 - Modify the content and text parts of the default theme:

-  - You can modify 2 content parts of the default theme: `icon` and `end`.The following example shows how to set an icon in the `end` content part:
+  - You can modify 2 content parts of the default theme: `icon` and `end`.

+    The following example shows how to set an icon in the `end` content part:

     ```
     Evas_Object *icon;